-The par five 5th is rated the toughest hole on the card, measuring a meaty 570 yards from the back tees, whilst the short par four 13th – a hole that doglegs almost 90 degrees to the right – is one to watch out for on the back nine.
+The par five 5th is rated the toughest hole on the card, measuring a meaty 518 metres from the back tees, whilst the short par four 13th – a hole that doglegs uphill almost 90 degrees to the right – is one to watch out for on the back nine.

 Les Furber’s office supplied us with the following article: